gvwilson/sensibleadventures/nardica/outline.md

 --------

 1. Bad Dreams
-    *   Open with Madi's nightmare about her parents' ship sinking and her improbable rescue
+    *   Open with Iffy's nightmare about her parents' ship sinking and her improbable rescue
         *   She was saved by a salvaged enviro suit
         *   Discover later that its beacon is what brought Wales to them
     *   She wakes to find herself on the _Guinevere_ at dock in Halley